 Flying to Preá is the fastest and most exciting way to get there.
 The helicopter ride takes about 50 minutes from the Old Airport (about 5 minutes from the International Airport) to Vila Preá.

 You will fly at low altitude along the 290 km of coast line that separate Fortaleza from Preá Beach.
 Imagine miles and miles of white sandy beaches, pristine sand dunes and beautiful blue waters unfolding before your eyes.

-A more affordable option, but not as flexible is the twin-engine Seneca V airplane-transfer.
+A more affordable option, but not as flexible, is a twin-engine airplane.
 You will also leave from the Old Airport but will land about 15 km from Prea, on the new Jericoacoara Airport.
 Getting to Preá may take about 20 minutes.
 Cost is R$ 4,000,- for a maximum of 4 passengers and also a maximum weight of bagage of 20 kg a person.
-Add R$ 500 for the luggage transfer via land, but please call for an update quote as rates may vary.
+Add R$ 500 for the extra luggage transfer via land, but please call for an update quote as rates may vary.